 The Federal Reserve Bank of Kansas City’s Economic Policy Symposium in Jackson Hole, Wyo., is one of the longest-standing central banking conferences in the world.
-The event brings together economists, financial market participants, academics, U.S. government representatives and news media to discuss long-term policy issues of mutual concern.
+The event brings together economists, financial market participants, academics, U.S. government representatives and news media to discuss long-term policy issues, financial issues and global events.

-View a timeline highlighting important moment's in the symposium's history below.
+Below is a timeline highlighting important moments in the symposium's history.

 1978

 The Federal Reserve Bank of Kansas City hosted its first symposium, “World Agricultural Trade: The Potential for Growth” in Kansas City, Mo.
-Symposiums were then hosted in Vail and Denver, Colo., that also explored agricultural topics.
+Symposiums were then hosted in Vail and Denver, Colo., exploring agricultural topics.

 1982